XG-PRO/Buzz-Quiz-World-JAVA/README.md

 Extends GUI.java

 Contains the actions to show game-related logic on screen.
-This includes timers, questions and responses, as well as change rounds.
+This includes timers, questions and responses, as well as changing rounds.

 ### GUI_Main.java